[written 3/20/20 about the coronavirus pandemic]

 The next morning she said she had thought about it and realized she had been coming from a place of lack.
 And living a lack-based life wasn’t what she wanted to do or who she wanted to be.
 So she made a donation… with love and good will in her heart and a genuine spirit of generosity.

-I came across this “tool” several years ago and find it very useful for myself and my coaching clients.
-So I thought I’d share it with you during this Summer of Self-Love Series!
+I came across this “tool” several years ago and find it very useful for myself and my coaching clients, so I wanted to share it with you.
+It will help with your progress toward Self-Love.
+And most of us need all the help we can get with that!

-Here’s why this tool is relevant to Self-Love: the key to Self-Love is SELF-AWARENESS.
+Here’s why this tool is relevant to Self-Love: the first key to Self-Love is SELF-AWARENESS.

 While Human Design is absolutely brilliant in the self-awareness department, there are a few other tools that are also helpful.